Caring for the Museum’s Artifacts Appeals to Our Meticulous Nature

 If an artifact is accepted, the curator then works with dedicated staff and volunteers to process and organize it into the existing collections.

 First, proper documentation for the donation needs to be produced; the Deed of Gift form transfers ownership from the previous owner to the Historical Society.
 An identification number then is assigned to the item so that it can be properly recorded in the Museum’s database.

 Each artifact receives a number that begins with the year it was acquired, followed by the number of donation it was a part of in that year, and ending with its own individual number.
 For instance, the second piece from the first collection of items donated next year will be given the number 2019.001.02 (Year 2019, first collection of items donated that year, second item in that collection).
 Like a fingerprint, each piece is uniquely numbered and can be easily tracked using that system.

 Next, the data files for that piece are completed with all pertinent information; it is scanned or photographed; and it is prepared for storage, where it will rest safely and securely until needed for researchers or use in an exhibit.

 Beyond that, the ongoing care and preservation of these pieces is the most important job of the curator.
-Werner oversees the organization, preservation, and use of the artifacts for research or exhibition purposes.
-He also works with other institutions—such as the National Mississippi River Museum and Aquarium in Dubuque—to borrow their artifacts for our exhibits and lend our artifacts for their exhibits.
+The curator oversees the organization, preservation, and use of the artifacts for research or exhibition purposes.
+He/She also works with other institutions—such as the National Mississippi River Museum and Aquarium in Dubuque—to borrow their artifacts for our exhibits and lend our artifacts for their exhibits.

 Currently, several of the museum’s treasures are being featured at the Peoria Riverfront Museum’s Illinois bicentennial exhibit.